Burger King: History

 In 2019, Burger King reported that it planned to close up to 250 low-volume locations per year, with closures coming into effect in 2020.

 In February 2021, Burger King began testing a customer loyalty rewards program called "Royal Perks" in Los Angeles, Miami, New York City, New Jersey, and Long Island, New York.

-Following the 2022 Russian invasion of Ukraine, many companies, including Burger King, faced growing pressure to halt operations in Russia.
+Following the Russian invasion of Ukraine, many companies, including Burger King, faced growing pressure to halt operations in Russia.
 In March 2022, Burger King claimed to have suspended all its corporate support, including operations, marketing, supply chain, investments and expansion in Russia in response to the invasion of Ukraine, including support to the more than 800 fully franchised restaurant chains in Russia managed by a local master franchisee.
 However, the International Consortium of Investigative Journalism revealed that Burger King retained its stake in the Russian franchises through an offshore joint venture with the Russian state-owned VTB Bank and a Ukrainian investment firm linked to corrupt deals with Ukraine's former pro-Russian leader.

 In October 2023, Tom Curtis, president of Burger King U.S. & Canada, announced a new store design at its annual franchisee convention in Canada, branded "The Sizzle".
-The company planned to remodel existing Burger King locations with a new look inside and outside, to tackle slowing business after the 2020 coronavirus pandemic.
+The company planned to remodel existing Burger King locations with a new interior and exterior look, to tackle slowing business after the 2020 coronavirus pandemic.
 The overhaul plan included more kiosks, dedicated pickup areas for mobile app orders, food-ordering platforms like Doordash, Uber Eats, and Grubhub, and an improved drive-thru service.
 In 2023, Burger King remodeled several locations in the United States with the "Sizzle" concept.
 While the remodel plan was an overhaul to the entire restaurant, Burger King was also investing in a "Refresh" initiative in order to replace equipment and upgrade technologies.
 By the end of 2023, Burger King completed 264 remodels and exited the year with 46% of its restaurants with a modern image.